That Was Then, This Is Now

-That Was Then, This Is Now is a coming-of age, young adult novel by S. E. Hinton, first published in 1971.
-Set in the 1960s, it follows the relationship between two brothers, Mark Jennings and Bryon Douglas, who are foster brothers, but find their relationship rapidly changing and deteriorating.
+That Was Then, This Is Now is a young adult novel by S. E. Hinton, first published in 1971.
+It is a coming-of-age story about the changing relationship between two foster brothers, Mark and Bryon, who are close.
+When Mark starts selling drugs, Bryon must decide whether to report him to the police.
 The book was later adapted into a 1985 film starring Emilio Estevez and Craig Sheffer.

 Plot

-The novel is set in Tulsa, Oklahoma in the 1960s.
-Mark and Bryon have been living together as brothers since the death of Mark's parents.
-The two often spend time hanging out at the local bar and playing pool to earn money, along with a strange boy named M&M. The novel begins with Bryon's mother in the hospital getting surgery, which causes financial stress for the family.
+In 1960s Tulsa, Oklahoma Mark and Bryon live together as brothers since the death of Mark's parents.
+The two spend time hanging out at the local bar and playing pool to earn money, along with a strange boy named M&M. The novel begins with Bryon's mother in the hospital getting surgery, which causes financial stress for the family.
 The boys are forced to look for jobs, but do not have much success.
 Bryon asks the bartender, Charlie, for a job but is refused because he is underage.
-Meanwhile, the financial strife at home grows worse and Bryon's mother is hospitalized again.
-Mark soon begins bringing in suspicious amounts of money at home, but does not tell Bryon where the money is coming from.
+The financial strife at home grows worse and Bryon's mother is hospitalized again.
+Mark begins bringing home suspicious amounts of money, but does not tell Bryon where the money is coming from.

-Soon, Bryon starts dating a girl named Cathy, who is M&M's sister.
+Bryon starts dating a girl named Cathy, who is M&M's sister.
 The pair attend a dance together, where Mark and Ponyboy Curtis get in a fight with a boy who Bryon's ex-girlfriend, Angela, told to beat the two up.
 Mark is injured on his head and gets stitches.

-Later, Mark and Bryon decide they need money.
-They go to Charlie's bar and play pool, and in this game they beat two Texans.
-While leaving, the two Texans approach the boys in an alleyway and threaten them with a gun.
-Charlie comes out, saving the pair but simultaneously getting shot and killed.
+Mark and Bryon decide they need money.
+They go to Charlie's bar and play pool and they beat two Texans.
+Outside the bar the two Texans approach the boys in an alleyway and threaten them with a gun.
+Charlie comes out and is shot and killed while saving the boys.

-The next few months, Bryon spirals and ponders about Charlie's death.
-Cathy tells Bryon about her worries and suspicions of M&M doing drugs while on a car ride.
+Over the next few months Bryon spirals as he ponders Charlie's death.
+Cathy tells Bryon about her suspicion that M&M is doing drugs.
 The pair pick up M&M as well as Mark, and go out to eat.
 While driving back, M&M requests to be dropped off at a specific location.
 Once out of the car, he says he's not coming home.
 Cathy resists, but Bryon assures her it is fine and they drive away, in hopes of coming back for him.
-Once back, they find M&M to be missing.
+Once back, they find M&M is gone.